Scaffold PRO#

 The edg scaffold command is an interactive wizard that generates a complete workload config.
-It walks you through driver selection, table definitions, and column types, then outputs valid YAML to stdout.
+It walks you through driver selection, table definitions, and column types, then outputs to stdout.

 Walkthrough#